 You may bring some notes to help you answer your responses.

-- Describe the difference between a painter and decorator.
+- Describe the difference between a painter and a decorator.

 - Describe how you would calculate the area of a feature wall that requires wallpapering.